venturadan/startup/notes.md

 28. go back and play with the ribbons in CodePen again and actually make changes this time (save files and debug)

 ## Questions for Lee/Mark

-1. I remember Mark pushing at lunch for having this organized in week-sized chunks, and I think that is a good idea.
-It will help the students know where they are in the course, what's coming when, etc.  Also, maybe the online folks require it?
-If organized that way, it doesn't have to be tied to the calendare (so, for example, in Spring, for a T/TH class like what Lee is teaching now, a day is simply a week-sized chunk all at once.
-It does impose more of a order than is currently there, which might make updating things a bit more of a pain; but, in theory, the main organization should be pretty stable soon?
-Can we organize the GitHub stuff by day/week (like on my web schedule for other courses) in a semester-agnostic way?
-2. Is looking at webpage code a good idea?
-It seems like Mark gave some kind of caution about this the first day, but I can't now remember what that was...?
-3. How is Atlas free?
-Will it quit being?
-4. Should we have a "personal" server to demo stuff in class (so we don't have to show stuff on the main class server)?
-5. What about the stuff in 1.7 slides we didn't cover and I don't understand?
-	- ask Lee about the staging/production envs and how the automated/continuous integration works (and why is there still a manual link there?)
+## Lunch topics
-6. How are we suppose to share/interact with course GitHub repo?
-Do I clone the GitHub repo for my class?
+1. How are we suppose to share/interact with course GitHub repo?
+	- Do I clone the GitHub repo for my class?
 	- Are the slides a shared resource, or should we all be doing our own (approach)?
-	- What if, in my course, I don't like/wouldn't say/would say differently than Lee some of the stuff that is in the instruction?
-		- small example: I do office hours by appointment, not W9-11...
-		- I did not (have a Simon game)---I did!
-Personal sounds fun and intimate, but it's personal...
+	- How do we share the resource?
-7. Is working in class a good thing or no?
+2. Is working in class a good thing or no?
 Should they all bring laptops for doing so?
-8. Slides say startup is 40%, but Lee said 60% in class...?
-9. What certification is the Instruction page talking about (with the checkmarks)?
+3. Are Simon assigments just part of the 60% that is startup grade?
+Or should they be separate?
-10. (How) Are required readings enforced?
+4. Should required readings be enforced?
-11. How does late work policy and is it actually beneficial?
+5. How does late work policy and is it actually beneficial?
 How often do people get hosed by getting behind compared to getting partial credit when due?
 Since we are building on earlier stuff, is there even a way forward without late leniency?
-12. Next/back navigation in GitHub?  goto webserver is kind of gross?
-13. Do we worry at all about students just using code from other students public repos?
-14. Discord
-	- is there a way to block posts before the current semester?
-Is that a good idea?
-	- did Lee's "what to delete so I'm not charged later" post make it into the instructions somewhere?

 ## Pedogogical Blatherings
 1. Is Menti.com a useful tool?